Skip to cookie consent Skip to main content

 • leadership and management of change

 Didactic sessions will be provided through various Clinical Informatics lecture series featuring experts at Mass General Brigham and other Harvard-affiliated clinical informaticians.
-Variations based on track are described below.

-Informatics Practicum
+Informatics practicum

 A significant focus of the fellowship will be working on real clinical information system projects under the supervision of fellowship faculty with the aim of gaining the knowledge and skills to independently lead clinical systems implementation projects.